The William M. Rodgers Fund

 - One to two-page application letter that discusses the candidate's qualifications and future aspirations.

-- The name and phone number of two references.
+- The name and email address of two references.
 At least one must be a Geography & Environmental Sciences faculty member.

 Depending upon quality of applicants, several scholarships of $1,000 will be awarded.
 Awardees will be notified by phone and mail.